sagemath/trac_to_gh/Issue 6412.md

 # Issue 6412: [with patch, needs review] Getting Singular's cputime does not work with negative argument

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6412

 Original creator: SimonKing